 Breast reduction does usually result in permanent scarring though very effort will be made to make your scars as inconspicuous as possible.
 Scars often remain lumpy and red for months, then gradually become less obvious, and if you are lucky may fade to thin white lines.
 Fortunately, the scars can usually be placed so that you can wear even low-cut tops.
 Poor healing and wider scars are more common in smokers.

 Breast reduction surgery can also leave you with slightly mismatched breasts or unevenly positioned nipples.
+However, we believe that clients who choose our breast reduction Manchester services and breast reduction surgery Manchester have given themselves the best opportunity to receive the best outcome.

 Some patients may experience a permanent loss of feeling in their nipples or breasts.
 Rarely, the nipple and areola may lose their blood supply and the tissue will die.
 (The nipple and areola can be rebuilt by modern techniques.
 Occasionally, underlying breast tissue may also require reconstruction.)